 And on the tree on the left, Aileen pointed out marks amongst people’s name carvings – the places where Wojtek scratched his way up the trees, which he loved to climb.
 It brought tears to my eyes as it was just as if he’d been here moments ago.
 When the Polish soldiers at Winfield were being prepared for civilian life and gradually began to leave the camp for work, the difficult decision of what to do with Wojtek had to be taken.
 Sadly for him, he couldn’t continue to be ‘part human, part bear‘ as there was nowhere for him to live.
 Rather than have him shot, the soldiers agreed with leaden hearts that he would be safe and looked after in Edinburgh Zoo.
 Local people helped with his transport there, but he probably never understood why he was put behind bars.
 The soldiers visited him and he would perk up at hearing Polish voices but life was never the same again for him.
 He died at the age of 21 in 1963.

 The Polish soldiers who looked after Wojtek would, however, have been delighted to know that his memory remains alive.
 Aileen’s interest in the story and determination to honour Wojtek on behalf of the Scottish people, has reaped great rewards.
 She has been honoured in Poland, gives talks to children and adults about Wojtek and has now set up Wojtek Scotland which raises money for Wojtek-related projects which also involves collecting teddies to go to children around the world, particularly in the countries where Wojtek lived.

 Thanks to Aileen, Wojtek is now alive in the memories of so many more people than he ever hoped to meet.
-Only last month it was announced that the makers of “The Snowman” are filming an animated film all about this extraordinary bear which means, he will have been loved not only by the Polish soldiers and Scottish children, but hopefully by hundreds of thousands of children around the world.
+The makers of “The Snowman” are making an animated film all about this extraordinary bear which means, he will have been loved not only by the Polish soldiers and Scottish children, but hopefully by hundreds of thousands of children around the world.